smartdevicelink/sdl_app_library_guides/README.md

     ## Code Example
     @![android]
-    This is Android specific instructions that only applies to the Android > platform specifically.
+    This is Android specific instructions that only applies to the Android platform.

     ```java
     (Android code snippet)
     ``` !@

+    This is JavaSE and JavaEE specific instructions that only applies to the Java platform.
     @![javaSE,javaEE]
     ```java
     (Java code snippet)
     ``` !@

 #### How to Use Configuration Tags
 Configuration tags allow to you create guides that are only available for the specified platforms.
+If no platforms are included for a section, the section will be generated for all possible configured platforms.

     {
       "name": "Hello Sdl Android",